ChrisNakayama/Age/README.md

 $ cd w-5

-while in the root directory install nodes with:
+3.while in the root directory install nodes with:

 $ npm install

-3.Once bundle.js and the node_module are installed run this command:
+4.Once bundle.js and the node_module are installed run this command:

 $ npm run start

-4. After $ npm run start command has completed you are ready to test!
+5. After $ npm run start command has completed you are ready to test!
-5. Use the command: $ npm run test
+6. Use the command: $ npm run test

 Known Bugs: